-The Center for the Study of Financial Markets and Derivatives is committed to prepare SXU students for today's competitive job market on a national and international level.
+The Center for Financial Services and Derivative Instruments is committed to prepare SXU students for today's competitive job market on a national and international level.
 This involves merging modern finance theories with hands-on practice and real-time data of the world financial markets.
 The Center provides a state-of-the-art trading floor, 15 high-end configured workstations, real-time data feeds and a variety of analytical and financial software.

 Center for the Study of Fraud and Corruption

 Through its academic research the Center for the Study of Fraud and Corruption seeks to add to the knowledge base on fraud and corruption.
 Through its educational programs, training and continuing education courses, and community outreach efforts, CSFC will share this knowledge so as to enhance efforts to detect, prevent and deter fraud and corruption in both the private and the public sector.

 Awarding Academic Excellence with Beta Gamma Sigma

 GSM belongs to the Beta Gamma Sigma (BGS) Honors Society that recognizes academic excellence in business studies.
 Each year, students who rank in the top 10% of the undergraduate class and 20% of the graduate class are nominated to join the Beta Gamma Sigma Honors Society at the GSM and are inducted as a BGS lifetime member with exclusive access to educational and professional benefits.